Linglestown, Pennsylvania: Linglestown Square renovation

 Since 1996, the village has been considering making improvements to the village square.
 At the center of the square is a flag pole located in the middle of the road.
 The initial plan was to move the flag pole and insert a traffic light.
 After long debate, that idea was shot down.
 It was replaced by the "Linglestown Plan", proposed on March 31, 2000.
 Nearly seven years later, on February 20, 2007, Lower Paxton Township approved a modified version of the Linglestown Action Plan, which involves the addition of roundabouts, other approaches to slowing down traffic through the square, and general community improvement.
 On September 11, 2009, PennDOT awarded a construction bid for the project to E. Wintermyer Co. of Etters.

 While the road construction was intended not only to relieve traffic but also promote an aesthetic aspect in order to draw in business for Linglestown merchants, many of those merchants faced the brink of closing.
+The plan intended to address the issues with congestion and rush hour traffic, as well as safety concerns.
 In June 2010, the project entered its final phase.
 The roadways in the roundabouts were opened to two-way traffic, with the remainder of the road closed to two-way traffic until November 2010.